How to use boost::property_tree to load and write JSON

 std::string msg = root.get<std::string>("some.complex.path");

-If the field your are looking to doesn’t exists, the get() method will throw a pt::ptree_bad_path exception, so that you can recorver from incomplete json files.
-Notice you can set a default value as second argument, or use get_optional<T>() wich return a boost::optional<T>.
+If the field you are looking for doesn’t exist, the get() method will throw a pt::ptree_bad_path exception, so that you can recover from incomplete json files.
+Notice you can set a default value as second argument, or use get_optional<T>() which returns a boost::optional<T>.

-Notice the getter doesn’t care about the type of the input in the json file, but only rely on the ability to convert the string to the type you are asking.
+Notice the getter doesn’t care about the type of the input in the json file, but only relies on the ability to convert the string to the type you are asking for.

 Browsing lists